 Densifying hay and other biomass to heat a home or building can be accomplished by either making pellets and consuming them in a pellet stove, or by making briquettes and consuming them in a standard wood stove or boiler.
-At this time we have achieved success in making pellets made from hay on our farm and from soybean stalks mixed with hay, and then have burned them in a Quadrafire Santa Fe pellet stove at home over the past two winters.
+At this time we have achieved success in making pellets made from hay, straw, and lawn grass on our farm and from soybean stalks mixed with hay, and then have burned them in a Quadrafire pellet stove at home.
 We have also tried to make briquettes in a ZBJ III Briquette Machine for consumption in our wood stove, however are we currently working to overcome challenges with the Briquette Machine’s functionality.

 The underlying goal of this work is to understand the production and consumption process, and to identify feasibility for establishing these processes on a community basis, where both dedicated energy crops and agricultural left overs are used to produce densified heating sources and other products that could serve as income and energy sources for local farms and a local community.
 To support this, I plan in the next year or two to purchase a larger pellet machine capable of supporting several homes, and also will evaluate how communities that move to begin using densified hay as a heat source could generate local jobs, local revenue, and move to a more self-sufficient energy model.